 Your body already produces enough of the amino acid proline, so it seems unnecessary to take a supplement.
 Having an abundance of this amino acid, a building block of protein, in your system, though, can improve the health of your joints, the appearance of your skin and robustness of your immune system.
 L-proline is readily available in meat, dairy and eggs; if your diet is low in these protein sources, you may have trouble producing optimal levels of this amino acid.L-proline supplements have no known side effects.

-- Diuretic: Horsetail is effective in cleansing the system by triggering need for water in the body and regularizing the flow of urine in the body.
+- Diuretic: Horsetail is effective in cleansing the system by triggering need for water in the body and regularising the flow of urine in the body

 - Silica: High on silica, the herb effectively cures boils, acne and other skin problems including marks on the skin.

 - Calcium: Horsetail is effective in strengthening the bones in the body.
 It is an effective means to cure joint problems and osteoporosis naturally.